San Francisco, Marin, & East Bay Therapists

 Grief and Loss

 Although the first year after a loss is often the most difficult, you may continue to be surprised by waves of deep feeling.
-These can come when you least expect them: in the middle of a meeting, at work or during a family meal, or at more expected times, such as holidays or on the anniversary of our loved one's death.
-Deep feelings can also be triggered by hearing about someone else's death, by hearing a song that reminds you of the person you lost, or even when something good happens to you and you realize that the person you most want to tell is no longer there.
+These can come when you least expect them: in the middle of a meeting; at work, or during a family meal; or at more unexpected times, such as holidays or the anniversary of your loved one's death.

 Although the first year after a loss is the most difficult, waves of deep feeling can persist.
 Therapy can help you accept your loss and work through grief that may interfere with life in the present.